 All players must pay for their blinds in full before they are allowed to get the button.
 Therefore, the player who had posted the small blind in the prior hand will receive the button on the next deal of any game.
 However, during heads-up play, the button will alternate between the two players so that no player holds the button two hands in a row.

-In the event there is a new player to the game, three (3) options could then occur:
+In the event there is a new player to the game, two options could then occur:

-- If the new player is seated to the left of the blind, then he/she may choose to "post" the big blind or "wait."
+- If the new player is not seated in the big blind, then he/she may choose to "post" the big blind or "wait."
 If the player does post, then his/her wager is active.
 If the player chooses to "wait," he/she will have missed the blind.
 The missed blind must be reposted prior to the next hand.

 - If the new player is seated in the big blind, then he/she is treated as such.

 Missed big blind.

 If a player misses the big blind for any reason, then that player may not play in any hands until the sum of all blinds are made up.
 The game will place an "MB" button in that seat to declare the missed big blind.
 The game will ask the next active player to the left to post the big blind for the hand.
 If the missed player makes up the sum of all blinds, then the small blind portion is dead and must be put into the pot before the hand is dealt.

 If a player misses the small blind for any reason, then that player may not play in any hands until the small blind is made up.
 The game will place an "MS" button in that seat to declare the missed small blind.